 The Best Plant Based Omega 3 Fatty Acids

-Flaxseed is called “superfood” and it is the oldest seeds planted and eaten by humans.
+Flaxseed is called a “superfood” and it is the oldest seed planted and eaten by humans.

 Flaxseed is rich in ALA Omega 3.
 One ounce (28 grams) of flaxseeds contains 6388 mg of ALA.